zrepl/zrepl/README.md

 ### RPC debugging

-Optionally, there are various RPC-related environment varibles, that if set to something != `""` will produce additional debug output on stderr:
+Optionally, there are various RPC-related environment variables, that if set to something != `""` will produce additional debug output on stderr:

 https://github.com/zrepl/zrepl/blob/master/rpc/rpc_debug.go#L11